-Over the years, my skills have developed to not only lie in website design but also mobile design, print design and video editing.
+Over the years, my skills have developed to not only lie in website design but also app design, print design, video editing and 3D modelling.

 January 2020 – Current

-Working closely with the development team at ICRTouch, my role involves working on UI design and UX of all ICRTouch digital products.
+Working closely with the development team at ICRTouch, my role involves working on UI design and the UX of all ICRTouch software products.

 Self-employed Digital Designer